 Mobility Category Description Note Saloon Car - SC Patient can travel by car/any vehicle and In the absence of any need for Specialist can walk to and from it with assistance Vehicle, may be carried in Passenger Car Saloon Car/Folding Patient travels in their own folding Wheelchair - SC/FW wheelchair and can transfer and travel in a car Tail lift/ramp vehicle Patient requires a tail-lift to get in and driver only - T1 out of the vehicle and assistance of one person.
 Must be an ambulance Tail lift/ramp vehicle Patient requires a tail-lift to get in and attendant and driver - out of the vehicle and assistance of two May not be carried in Passenger Car T2 people.
-Patient may need carrying up may not be carried in accorder car and down stairs Tail lift/ramp vehicle Patient travels in their own wheelchair driver only -W1 and requires assistance from one person · · Tail lift/ramp vehicle attendant and driver - Patient travels in their own wheelchair W2 and requires assistance from two people Patient requires a stretcher and Stretcher Vehicle - STR assistance of two ambulance personnel.
-Patient may need carrying up and down stairs Child - CH Patient under 16 years old and may May be carried in Passenger Car Child - CH require a child seat or booster during transit Medical escort accompanying patient May be carried in any vehicle: class of under the age of sixteen. provides vehicle to be determined by the Medical - MESC particular skills that might be required classification of the Eligible Patient during journey that cannot be provided by the PTS staff Relative or carer escort accompanying May be carried in any vehicle: class of Escort - ESC patient under the age of sixteen. vehicle to be determined by the LSCOIT - LSC provides particular skills that might be classification of the Eligible Patient required during journey that cannot be provided by the PTS staff
+Patient may need carrying up Way not be curried in russenger eur and down stairs Tail lift/ramp vehicle Patient travels in their own wheelchair driver only -W1 and requires assistance from one person and requires assistance from one person Tail lift/ramp vehicle attendant and driver - Patient travels in their own wheelchair W2 and requires assistance from two people Patient requires a stretcher and Stretcher Vehicle - STR assistance of two ambulance personnel.
+Stretcher Vehicle - 31K Patient may need carrying up and down stairs Patient under 16 years old and may May be carried in Passenger Car Child - CH require a child seat or booster during and the same and a second or second transit Medical escort accompanying patient May be carried in any vehicle: class of under the age of sixteen. provides vehicle to be determined by the Medical - MESC particular skills that might be required classification of the Eligible Patient during journey that cannot be provided by the PTS staff Relative or carer escort accompanying May be carried in any vehicle: class of Faceut FSC patient under the age of sixteen. vehicle to be determined by the Escort - ESC provides particular skills that might be classification of the Eligible Patient required during journey that cannot be provided by the PTS staff